Zairza-Web-Dev/virtual-instruments/README.md

 Z X C V B N M <     <-- 3rd Octet

 There are the 8 instruments that we will be simulating:
 1. Basic Drum Kit
 2. Acoustic Guitar
 3. Banjo
 4. Grand Piano
-5. Church Organ
-6. Xylophone
+5. Xylophone
-7. Lush Strings
-8. Sitar
+6. Sitar
-9. Bagpipe
+7. Bagpipe
-10. Flute
+8. Flute

 GOOD LUCK!